-The Deputy Director-General of the National Centre for Disease Control and Prevention, Nune Bakunts, mentions there is no developed methodology available which will prove the linkage between mining and the development of diseases.
+The Deputy Director-General of the National Centre for Disease Control and Prevention, Nune Bakunts, mentions there is no developed methodology available which will prove the correlation between mining and the development of diseases.

 The president of the Armenian Women for Health and a Healthy Environment NGO, Elena Manvelyan, pointed out that Armenia is the leader in cancer morbidity among 172 countries, according to the global statistics.
-The head of the AUA Acopian Centre for the Environment, Alen Amirkhanyan, brought up the studies carried out by AUA, with a high level of lead detected in the blood of children in the Alaverdi and Akhtala communities in the Lori Region.
-The president of the NGO the Association for Sustainable Human Development, Karine Danielyan, spoke about a UNICEF-funded project whose results showed that the riskiest mining zones in Armenia are Lori and Syunik.
+The head of the AUA Acopian Centre for the Environment, Alen Amirkhanyan, brought up the studies carried out by AUA, that showed a high level of lead detected in the blood of children in the Alaverdi and Akhtala communities in the Lori region.
+The president of the NGO, the Association for Sustainable Human Development, Karine Danielyan, spoke about a UNICEF-funded project whose results showed that the riskiest mining zones in Armenia are Lori and Syunik.

 The original article was published by EcoLur and used by Arnika with the authorization.